 “Bishop O’Hara’s purchase was understood to have been motivated by a desire to get into a residential neighborhood.
 Armour Boulevard, a center of fine homes when the late Bishop Lillis, then co-adjutor to Bishop Hogan, bought the stone residence in 1911, has become a heavily traveled thoroughfare, with many of the fine homes replaced by hotels and apartments and others converted to commercial or industrial uses.” the Kansas City Star reported on Aug.
 6, 1943.

-But O’Hara had the idea to repurpose the stone home, and in 1948 the Catholic Community Library opened there.
+But O’Hara had the idea to repurpose the stone home, and 1948 the Catholic Community Library opened there.
 The library held 15,000 books “embodying the Christian way of life,” and held lectures and classes.

-The home was replaced in 1959 by a seven-story commercial building that over the years was home to businesses such as IBM, Braniff Airlines and Occidental Petroleum.
+The home was replaced in 1959 by a seven-story commercial building that, over the years, was home to businesses such as IBM, Braniff Airlines, and Occidental Petroleum.
 Last year, MAC Properties announced plans to redevelop the building with mixed commercial and apartment uses.

 300 E. 36th before the addition.

 The final home on the block, 300 E. 36th Street, was built in 1907 for William Magraw and Mary Alice Moore Reid.
-The Catholic Diocese bought the rest of the property on the block in 1953-4 and it became the chancery, The building was expanded in 1959 when a three-story addition was erected.
-Currently, Cornerstones of Care, a family of community service agencies, is housed in the building.
+The Catholic Diocese bought the rest of the property on the block in 1953-4, and it became the chancery; the building was expanded in 1959 when a three-story addition was erected.
+Cornerstones of Care, a family of community service agencies, is currently housed in the building.

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.